parnoldx/nasc/README.md

 ### Do maths like a normal person

 NaSC is an app where you do maths like a normal person.
 It lets you type whatever you want and smartly figures out what is math and spits out an answer on the right pane.
-Then you can plug those answers in to future equations and if that answer changes, so does the equations its used in.
+Then you can plug those answers in to future equations and if that answer changes, so does the equations it's used in.

 ![screenshot](Screenshot.png)